 There you enjoy steaks cooked how you like them, with sides, while listening to country songs.
 You dine with the cowboys and cowgirls of Yellowstone, drink coffee brewed on the campfire and listen to their tales after dinner around the fire.
 It’s an experienced not to be missed and certainly the most unusual place we’ve eaten with our son in the world so far, even if the food was pretty normal!

-Most Unusual Places in the World to Eat with Kids – Europe
+Most Unusual Places in the World to eat with Kids

 The cafe where your kids get to make their own food…and yours!